 Record Retention Schedules

 RTI-HS and RTI have record retention schedules based on typical record types created during our normal course of business.
-The record retention schedules are periodically reviewed to align with applicable laws and provide default retention periods when applicable laws or contract provisions do not dictate the retention period.
+The record retention schedules are periodically reviewed to align with applicable laws and provide default retention periods when applicable laws, research informed consent forms, or contract provisions do not dictate the retention period.

 When personal data are no longer needed and there is no contractual or regulatory requirement to retain the data for a longer period, RTI-HS requires that the data be permanently erased or destroyed, and the destruction documented per written process.
 If personal data are no longer needed but there is a contractual or regulatory requirement to retain the data, the data must be placed in a read-only archive with access restricted to the project leader and GTS Administration.